Do you get discouraged or stuck in building your business because you think there’s too many others to compete against in your niche?

 There are more than enough clients and customers for everyone.
 And if you are building your business online, there is essentially an unlimited audience for your work.

-2. There are several ways that you can collaborate and develop strategic alliances with others in your niche.
+2. There are several ways that you can collaborate and develop strategic alliances with others in your market.

 Or you could offer a free product (a mini e-book, for example) to your strategic alliance’s membership, which is an added benefit to them, while it helps to build your email list.